 - Engage in ongoing critical discussion within their chosen field.

-To meet the criteria of the Research Experience, students are expected to complete the following learning activities successfully:
+To meet the criteria of the Research Engagement Area, students may complete 1 of the 3 activities:

-Examples of such scholarly or creative projects include:
+- Examples of such scholarly or creative projects could include:

-- Presentation or Poster at the President's Showcase of Undergraduate Research Excellence
+- Presentation or poster at the President's Showcase of Undergraduate Research Excellence (Fall semester)

-- Presentation at CRE Research Day (Fall semester)
+- Presentation at CRE Research Day (Fall and Summer semesters)

 - Conference presentations such as the ACC Meeting of the Minds or Florida Undergraduate Research Conference

-- GGSS students have until the semester following the completion of their Research area reflection to complete the formal culmination.
-If a student is submitting the Research area reflection in their final undergraduate semester at FSU they must complete the formal culmination either prior to submitting the reflection or by the last day of the semester.
+GGSS students have until the semester following the completion of their Research Engagement Area Reflection to complete the formal culmination.
+If a student is submitting the Research Engagement Area Reflection in their final undergraduate semester at FSU they must complete the formal culmination either prior to submitting the reflection or by the last day of the semester.